Assassination of Martin Luther King Jr.: Assassination

-The immediate aftermath of the shooting of Martin Luther King Jr. Jr. on April 4, 1968.
-This photograph was allegedly taken within just seconds of the shooting by photographer Joseph Louw, the only known photographer at the scene.
+The Remington Gamemaster Model 760 Ray allegedly used to assassinate King, found within 30 minutes of the shooting.

 At about 5:55 p.m., King and Abernathy exited room 306, ready for dinner.
 King then teased his friend Jesse Jackson about being improperly dressed, and paused on the balcony of room 306 to chat with those in the courtyard below, including his driver, Solomon Jones.
 Jones then advised King to put on a topcoat, as it was cool outside.

 King's last words were to musician Ben Branch, who was scheduled to perform that night at a planned event.
 King said, "Ben, make sure you play 'Take My Hand, Precious Lord' in the meeting tonight.
 Play it real pretty."
 In response to this, Branch replied, "Okay, Doc, I will."

-According to the Rev. Samuel Kyles, who was standing several feet away, King was leaning over the balcony railing in front of room 306 when a single shot rang out.
-King's right cheek was struck at 6:01 p.m. by a single .30-06 bullet fired from a Remington Model 760 rifle, breaking his jaw before lodging in his shoulder.
+According to the Kyles, who was standing several feet away, King was leaning over the balcony railing in front of room 306 when a single shot rang out.
+At 6:01 p.m., King was struck in the right cheek by a single .30-06 bullet fired from a Remington Model 760 rifle.
+The bullet broke his jaw before lodging in his right shoulder.
 The sheer force of the bullet ripped King's necktie off, before he fell backward diagonally onto the balcony.

 King's necktie after he was assassinated.
-The right side of the knot was "completely severed."
+The right side of the knot was "completely severed" from the bullet.

 Andrew Young was one of the first to tend to King, and while he initially believed he was dead, he found King still had a pulse.
 Shortly afterwards, King's head was placed on a pillow, his neck wound was covered with a towel, and a blanket was draped over his torso.
 He soon lost consciousness.
+Clara Ester, a 20-year-old college student who was having dinner at the Lorraine Motel, rushed to help King following the shooting.
+Ester attempted to loosen King's belt and asked for towels to stop his bleeding.

 Additionally, photographer Joseph Louw, who was waiting to cover the next part of King's campaign, was staying at room 309 on the day of the assassination.
-At about 6 p.m., Louw was watching the television in his room, when he heard what initially sounded like a "loud explosion."
+At about 6 p.m., Louw was watching the television in his room, when he heard what initially sounded like a loud noise.
 Louw then ran out, and saw that King had been shot.
 He was the only photographer in the area, and soon thereafter went back into his room to retrieve his cameras, taking several pictures of the scene.